 For more information for bargaining unit employees, refer to your collective agreement for specific processes.

 For BCGEU, please see Article 1.10 in the BCGEU Master Agreement on the Collective Agreements page.

 For the PEA, see Article 1.10 in the PEA Master and Subsidiary Agreements on the Collective Agreements page.
 Although the processes to address issues may be different the principles of the article also apply to excluded employees.

 Bullying by a supervisor or manager

 If you feel bullied by your supervisor, depending on situation, some steps to follow are

 - Ask for a meeting with your supervisor to discuss your concerns and why you feel you are being bullied.
-You may wish to call Morneau Shepell (1 800 655-5004) for advice and counselling on how to prepare for the discussion
+You may wish to call your Employee and Family Assistance Services (EFAS)

 - If a meeting with your supervisor is out of the question, go to another excluded manager whom you trust in your organization and believe could help resolve the situation